 The status quo is to dedicate an employee to request, enter supplier contact information, and hopefully, validate it…and then to only change this data when payment issues arise.

 AP departments need to put the onus and responsibility on the payee.
-After all, it is the supplier who has the most to lose if they don’t provide accurate payment information.
+After all, it is the supplier who has the most to lose if they don’t provide accurate payment information like bank account information, including bank routing number and bank account number.
 The best way to accomplish this is to develop a payee portal where they can supply their payment method and contact information in a methodological way at the point in which they’re entering your supply chain.
 Then the portal should apply intelligent algorithmic rules to review the ACH, wire, and bank payment method provided to proactively look for errors and require the supplier to correct their data before their vendor bank payment information can be processed.

 ACH Payment API—Maintaining Global Banking Rules

 When you evaluate API options, you need to build or buy a system that can grow with your business.
 If 100% of your suppliers are US-based today, a domestic ACH API or bank transfer API may be sufficient for the short term.
-However, one of the biggest trends in business today is extending your supplier base overseas so you should implement a solution that not only expedites US payments but also streamline future cross-border payments.
-Cross-border payments come with a cascade set of complicated requirements to an AP department but think broader than just remittance when instituting such a system.
+However, one of the biggest trends in business today is extending your supplier base overseas, so you should implement a solution that not only expedites US payments but also streamlines future cross-border payments with a global payment API.

-The global payment complexity is so profound that, at Tipalti, we’ve compiled over 26,000 different payment rules to check against when supporting different payment methods across the world.
+The global payment complexity is so profound that, at Tipalti, we’ve compiled over 26,000 different payment rules to check against when supporting different payment methods and payment options across the world.
+Tipalti automation software helps you automate global regulatory compliance.

 Tax Data Management

-If you’re in the US, you’re required to submit tax information on your suppliers to the Internal Revenue Service.
-Domestic suppliers need to provide their W-9 tax identification.
-International suppliers need to provide tax information in the form of W-8 declarations.
-And if you’re in other countries, particularly in Europe, VAT ID information may be required.
+If you’re in the US, you’re required to submit tax information on your suppliers to the Internal Revenue Service (IRS), including W-9s or W-8s to prepare 1099 and 1042-S tax reports.
+In European or other countries, VAT IDs may be required.

 At Tipalti, we find that the best time to ask for tax ID information is not when you’re in the midst of compiling information for 1099 and 1042-S reporting, but when your supplier first signs on.
 In fact, we make it a requirement that if you don’t supply tax data, you cannot be paid.